RDols/dzRequestSolarInfo/README.md

 ## Status
 2020-05-18 : Initial commit, only happy flow and hard configurations, one evening work...
+2020-05-21 : fixed issue with updating the energy usage for day statistics. (not fully tested yet)

 ## Usage
 1. Create an new dzVents script in Domoticz